ViperScience/Cardano-Tools/README.md

 ### Shelley Tools

-The `ShellyTools` class provides an interface to the `cardano-cli shelley` commands.
+The `ShelleyTools` class provides an interface to the `cardano-cli shelley` commands.
 An example for creating a wallet is given below.

 ```python